hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 #### Static IP setup for home clusters

-If your cluster is going to stay in your home network or a network where you have access to the router settings, the easiest way to do this is to setup static IPs for the Pis.
-Avoid doing this through the OS unless you are sure that there will be no IP conflicts.
+If your cluster is going to stay in your home network or a network where you have access to the router settings, the easiest way to do this is to setup static IPs.
+Avoid doing this through `systemd-networkd` unless you are sure that there will be no IP conflicts.
 Log into your router home page, and search for the section which allows you to create the static IPs.
-You will probably need the MAC address of the Pis, which should be available in the router itself, or can be obtained by running `ip link show`.
+You will need the MAC address of the Pis, which should be available in the router itself, or can be obtained by running `ip link show`.

 You may skip to "Setting up a shared file system" now